Today’s story is about how we went to the desert to photograph a conservation project with Benjamin Wong as a part of his workshop for GPP17.

 - had a problem with his neck but refused to go to the doctor saying that Jesus will help him;

-- promoting eating camel meat and drink camel milk even after I told him I was a vegetarian;
+- promoting eating camel meat and drinking camel milk even after I told him I was a vegetarian;

 - was singing songs about Jesus the whole time we were driving *and we had an Emirati lady sitting in the back of the car;